thoughtbot/clearance/README.md

 Overriding the password strategy
 --------------------------------

-By default, Clearance uses SHA1 encryption of the user's password.
+By default, Clearance uses BCrypt encryption of the user's password.
 You can provide your own password strategy by creating a module that conforms to an API of two instance methods:

     def authenticated?
     end

-    def encrypt_password
+    def password=(new_password)
     end

-See [lib/clearance/password_strategies/sha1.rb](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/sha1.rb) for the default behavior.
+See [lib/clearance/password_strategies/bcrypt.rb](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/bcrypt.rb) for the default behavior.
 Also see [lib/clearance/password_strategies/blowfish.rb](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/blowfish.rb) for another password strategy.
 Switching password strategies will cause your existing users' passwords to not work.

 Once you have an API-compliant module, load it with: